infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```sh
 prisma2 dev
 ```
 This launches the [development mode](https://github.com/prisma/prisma2/blob/master/docs/development-mode.md) and creates a [Prisma Studio](https://github.com/prisma/studio) endpoint for you.
-Go to the endpoint (i.e. http://localhost:5555 ) and explore the generated Prisma schema in your browser.
+Go to the endpoint (i.e. http://localhost:5555 ) and explore the generated Prisma schema visually in your browser.

-## 2. Defining the data source
+## 2. Specifying the data source

-In the TypeORM project example, the data source and credentials are defined in the [`ormconfig.json`](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/ormconfig.json) file:
+In the TypeORM project example, the data source and credentials can be defined in the [`ormconfig.json`](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/ormconfig.json) file:

 ```ts
 {